Residual Finiteness of $A_{2,3,2n}$ Triangle Artin Groups: Accessing the Python program

 The program used to analyze the connected components that arise in the $A_{2,3,8}$ fiber products is available at

 The program is written in Python, and you will need a Python interpreter to run it.
 These interpreters are available, for free and for almost all platforms, from http://python.org.
-To build any of the graphs in the code, use the ``build\_F3" function.
-To view the connected components of a fiber product, use the ``check\_fiber" function and follow the prompts.
-To verify the rows in the table, use the ``check\_row" function.
-The $Y_4\otimes_{\bar{U}}Y_4$ calculation takes a lot of time, so the full dictionary containing the connected components of this calculation is included at the end of the code.
-Checking the $Y_4\otimes_{\bar{U}}Y_4$ row of the table can be done by applying the ``check\_row\_Y4xY4" function to the ``Y4\_x\_Y4" dictionary.